Hasbro is crap.

 “But Toybiz was just as patchy!”, I hear you say.
 “Just look at their female figures!”, I hear you shriek.
 “Hey, they reused the Wonder Man buck three times!!!”.

-Toybiz pioneered some serious shit.
+Toybiz pioneered some serious shiznick.
 And this was 15 years ago!
 Their figures weren’t all great, for sure, but I’d say most of them were.
 Most of them are amazing.
-I’m able to hold these older figures in my hand and simply look at them, move them around, stand them up and put them next to each other with wonder, years after I’ve bought them.
+I’m able to hold these older figures in my hand and simply look at them, move them around, stand them up and compare them to each other with wonder, years after I’ve bought them.
 I can’t say that about most of the Hasbro ones I have.
 It wears off real quick.

 And let’s not forget that it was years of cringe when Hasbro took over.
 I don’t think 10 years is a good timeframe to go from the worst, to repeatable mediocrity.